jayant-yadav/sdl2-hackathon/README.md

 is added to the inputs during training (see the flag `INPUT_NOISE_TRAIN`).

 **NOTE:** To train models which also omit band B10, set `SKIP_BAND_10` to True instead of False.
-In particular, note that models that you want to use in Task 2 will have to be trained with `SKIP_BAND_10 = True` because the data in that task is Level 2A instead of Level 1C.
+In particular, note that models that you want to use in Task 2 (see below) will have to be trained with `SKIP_BAND_10 = True` because the data in that task is Level 2A instead of Level 1C.
 However, you may still want to use `SKIP_BAND_10 = False` for this task (Task 1), since it may lead to better results for this task.
+In summary, when you are ready to move on from Task 1 to Task 2, you may be interested in re-training the best model(s) that you got for Task 1, but this time with `SKIP_BAND_10 = True`, so that they can also be tried out for Task 2.

 Note that it is allowed to modify the code in `cot_synth_train.py` so that model training is performed on the union of the train and val splits (could be done e.g. prior to final test set evaluation).